psychopy/psychopy/docs/source/index.rst

 made easy. <https://dx.doi.org/10.3758/s13428-018-01193-y>`_ Behavior Research Methods.
 10.3758/s13428-018-01193-y

-**Latest version**: 3.1.0 April 2019
+**Latest version**: 3.1.2 April 2019

-Supporting online studies and announcing our own experiment server at `Pavlovia.org <https://pavlovia.org>`_ See the launch video at https://www.youtube.com/watch?v=bprYeBzkUc8 to get more info.
+Release series 3.1.x adds a :class:`~psychopy.hardware.keyboard.Keyboard`
+class which is much faster (polling the USB bus directly and at a higher rate) and supplies key durations automatically where possible (for keys that have been released).
+As always, see the :ref:`changelog` for full details.

 **Buy the official book!**